learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 ![png](index_files/index_52_0.png)

 As you can see, three instances are misclassified (1 yellow, 2 purple).
 It may not be possible to improve this, but it's worth experimenting with by changing your hyperparameter `C`, which can be done when initializing the classifier.
-Try it out now; reinstantiate a model object, adding a high value for the argument `C`.
+Try it out now; re-instantiate a model object, adding a high value for the argument `C`.
 Specifically, set C = 5,000,000.
 Then refit the classifier and draw the updated decision boundary.

 ```python